scottcgi/MojoUnity-Packages/README.md

 ## Support

-* Star & Issue & Discussion on GitHub, or share to anyone.
+* Star & Issue & Discuss on GitHub, or share **MojoUnity-Packages** project to anyone.
 * If the source code is **useful** or **helpful** for you, maybe buy me a coffee via **Sponsor Button**.